B.E.A.N. Micro-Grant Dinner

 The next B.E.A.N.
 Micro-Grant Dinner will take place Sunday, January 26, 2014 at 6 p.m.
 Applications are due Wednesday, January 22, 2014 by midnight.

 HOW IT WORKS, PART 1: Eat, Listen, Discuss, Vote

 For only $12 anyone can attend a Mexican dinner catered and served by the Elliot Street Cafe, with live music by local musicians.
 Over dinner, guests will review and discuss funding requests for local art-related projects.
-At the end of the night, guests will vote for one or more proposals that deserve to receive the proceeds from the event.
+At the end of the night, guests will vote for one or more proposals that deserve to receive 90% of the proceeds from the event.
 The remainder will be given to another applicant selected at random.

 HOW IT WORKS, PART 2: Apply for a Micro-Grant

-To apply for a grant (probably no more than $500, depending on how many people show up for dinner), take a few minutes to answer three simple questions about your project.
+To apply for a grant (probably no more than $500, depending on how many people show up for dinner), click here to answer a few simple questions about your project.
 Please note that someone representing your proposal must attend the B.E.A.N.
 Dinner at which your proposal will be considered.
 Of course you may bring as many friends and supporters as you like!

 Not sure what to apply for?

 … or produce a video of a performance